ShohruhShokulov/Software-Engineering-ISE4133-Mid-Term-Project/README.md

 ### System Requirements
 - Python 3.8 or higher
-- Linux/Unix system (for text-to-speech support)
+- Modern web browser (Chrome, Firefox, Safari, Edge)
 - Internet connection for API services

 ### Required System Packages
-For Ubuntu/Debian systems:
+For Ubuntu/Debian systems (optional for voice features):
 ```bash
 sudo apt update
 sudo apt install espeak libespeak1
 ```

-These packages are required for the text-to-speech functionality.
+Note: The web version provides text-based navigation guidance as a fallback if voice synthesis is not supported by the browser.

 ## Installation